core-wg/transport-indication/draft-ietf-core-transport-indication.md

-when it is configured with a proxy, has discovered a proxy through links or has discovered a completely different transport: this is the essence of "transport endpoints are proxis" {{endpoints-are-proxies}}.
+when it is configured with a proxy, has discovered a proxy through links or has discovered a completely different transport: this is the essence of "transport endpoints are proxies" {{endpoints-are-proxies}}.

 [^moveme]